Fire and rescue services

 More information:

-Terrorism occurs in Europe.
-Terrorist attacks have taken place in a number of European cities.
+While there have been no recent terrorist attacks, terrorism occurs in Europe.
+Terrorist attacks have taken place in several European cities.

 Targets have included public transport and transport hubs, and public places frequented by foreigners.